ChrisKlug/web-dev-workshop/labs/lab9/lab9.md

 }
 ```

-__Note:__ The method also need to be made `async` to support the use of `await`
+__Note:__ The method also needs to be made `async` to support the use of `await`.

 Once you know that the status code is not 404, you know that the response should contain a product.

 You probably want to check that it is a 200, and handle other potential problems here as well.
 But...this is a simple lab, not production ready code... 😂

 So, if you assume everything is OK, you just need to deserialize the response and return it.
 Unfortunately, deserializing it using `System.Text.Json.JsonSerializer`, which is the recommended approach, is a bit fiddly.
-By default, it is not case-insensitive when i comes to property names.
-So, to be able to use the camelCased JSON, you need to provide it with an instance of `JsonSerializerOptions` with the `PropertyNameCaseInsensitive` property set to `true`
+By default, it is not case-insensitive when it comes to property names.
+So, to be able to use the camelCased JSON, you need to provide it with an instance of `JsonSerializerOptions` with the `PropertyNameCaseInsensitive` property set to `true`.

 ```csharp
 return JsonSerializer.Deserialize<Product>(